-The best reason to come to Carreiros Barcelos is its malasada, the Portuguese fried bread that is such a good snack any time of day.
+There are interesting sandwiches with a Portuguese accent such as chourico & peppers, cacoila (pulled pork) & red pepper, and biffana (marinated sliced pork) with onions; but the best reason to come to Barcelos Cafe is its malasada.
 The style here is to stretch the sweet dough fairly flat (as opposed to spherical), fry it until golden brown, then liberally dust it with granulated sugar.

-While most business is take-out from the bakery shelves, tables are available to enjoy bean cakes, malasadas, et. al. with good, strong espresso.
+While most business is take-out from the bakery shelves, tables are available to enjoy sandwiches, bean cakes, and malasadas with good, strong espresso.